shreyagupta2718/Daily-Planner-App/README.md

 - As a user, I want to be able to save my brain-dump and schedule to file (if I so choose)
 - As a user, I want to be able to be able to load my brain-dump and schedule from file (if I so choose)

+## Instructions for Grader
+- You can generate the first required action related to adding blocks to a brain dump/schedule by using the "Add a block" section on the left.
+Fill in the field for the title and length (duration in number of hours) of the block, and then click "Add Block"
+- You can generate the second required action related to adding blocks to a brain dump/schedule by using the "Schedule a block" section on the left.
+Enter the block number of the block you want to schedule, as it appears on the brain dump inside square brackets.
+Also enter the start time for the block.
+Finally, press "Schedule a block"
+- You can locate my visual component by simply adding blocks to the brain dump or schedule according to the first two instructions.
+Alternatively, you can load a saved plan.
+Every block will have a height that corresponds to its duration in hours and the scheduled blocks (i.e. blocks on the schedule) will be placed on a background grid that looks similar to the 'daily' view on google calender, positioned according to their start time.
+- You can save the state of my application by pressing the 'Save' button on the left
+- You can reload the state of my application by pressing the 'Load' button on the left